strangewarp/Extrovert/README.txt

 H: PITCH button.
 -- When held down, toggles a new screen, where half of each row is a bitwise value corresponding to pitch-offset.
 Like so:
--- 8 4 2 1 1 2 4 8
+-- -8 -4 -2 -1 1 2 4 8
 -- The left-side bits are for pitch-down; and right-side bits are for pitch-up.
 This is applied to all pitch-values of all notes in the sequence, and fully reversible.
 -- OFF chord: Tap a sequence-row to reset that sequence's pitch-value to default.
--- PAGE chord: Sets a given pitch-mod byte for all sequences in the active page.
+-- PAGE chord: Sets a given pitch-bit, in a column across all sequences in the active page.
 The page-button, here, corresponds to a pitch-bit on the active page, rather than that button's usual page!
 Be aware!
 -- OFF-PAGE chord: Resets pitch-values to default for all sequences in the active page.

 L: LOOP button.